-Emily Ratajkowski's Post About Her Arrest Sends A Strong Message About The Kavanaugh Situation
+Emily Ratajkowski Spoke Out After Her Arrest With A Strong Message About Supporting Women

 You can always count on Emily Ratajkowski to stand up for what she believes in.
 That was certainly the case recently, as she noted in a lengthy Instagram post.
 In case you missed it, Emily Ratajkowski was arrested after protesting Brett Kavanaugh on Oct.
 4, CNN reported.
 After the event, the I Feel Pretty star wrote about the situation on the social media site and offered up an incredibly important message in the process.

 The model posted a photo of herself in the midst of protesting Kavanaugh's nomination, complete with a sign that read, "Respect Female Existence or Expect Our Resistance."
 In the caption, she wrote about how she was detained after protesting and explained exactly why the judge's confirmation could be so detrimental to society.
 She wrote:

 "Today I was arrested protesting the Supreme Court nomination of Brett Kavanaugh, a man who has been accused by multiple women of sexual assault.
 Men who hurt women can no longer be in positions of power.
 Kavanaugh's confirmation as a Justice of the Supreme Court of the United States is a message to women in this country that they do not matter.
 I demand a government that acknowledges, respects and supports women as much as it does men."